-- 1. Employees will be provided an opportunity to switch between the traditional leave plan and the alternative leave plan (or vice versa) once during the term of the 2020-2022 Collective Bargaining Agreement (January 1, 2020 through December 31, 2022). - 2.
+- 1. Employees will be provided an opportunity to switch between the traditional leave plan and the alternative leave plan (or vice versa) once before December 31, 2025. - 2.
 The timing of this open enrollment will be at the County's discretion. - 3.
 The County will provide the Union with at least three (3) months' notice of the "open enrollment" period.